Gurkinator1/STORM/README.md

 VAAPI?
 # Requirements for WEB-UI
 - upload configuration of Handbrake
-- sidebar with these options:
+- navigation bar with these options:
     - status
     - settings
         - Handbrake